Skip to main content

 $ telepresence list

-web-app: ready to intercept (traffic-agent not yet installed)
+deployment web-app: ready to engage (traffic-agent not yet installed)

-emoji : ready to intercept (traffic-agent not yet installed)
+deployment emoji : ready to engage (traffic-agent not yet installed)

-web : ready to intercept (traffic-agent not yet installed)
+deployment web : ready to engage (traffic-agent not yet installed)

 $ curl web-app:80